What now series: Learn what to do if you receive a Creditor’s Petition.

 Table of Contents

-Breach of employment contract overview
+Breach of employment contract

-An employment contract generally defines the relationship between employer and employee.
-However, employment contracts are different to other types of contracts as they are supported and regulated by national legislation that outlines a worker’s minimum entitlements.
-These entitlements form the basis of the Employment Safety Net and are referred to as the National Employment Standards (NES) as contained in Part 2-2 of the Fair Work Act 2009 (Cth) (The Fair Work Act).1
+Employment contracts define the relationship between employer and employee.
+Employment contracts differ fro, other types of contracts in that they are supported and regulated by national legislation that outline a worker’s minimum employment entitlements.
+These entitlements form the basis of the “Employment Safety Net”, commonly referred to as the National Employment Standards (NES), contained in Part 2-2 of the Fair Work Act 2009 (Cth) (the Fair Work Act).1

-- Non-compliance with the NES.
+- Non-compliance with the NES; and

 - An employee, and you think that your employer has breached your employment contract; or

 Note: There are legal differences between a claim for unfair dismissal (provided for under legislation) and a claim for wrongful dismissal (breach of contract), especially in relation to limitation periods.
-If you believe you have been unfairly dismissed, please contact us immediately as you will generally only have 21 days from the date the dismissal takes effect to lodge a claim (although exceptions may apply).2
+If you believe you have been unfairly dismissed, please contact us immediately as you will generally only have 21 days from the date the dismissal takes effect to lodge a claim (noting exceptions may apply).2

-Fair Work Commission
+Costs for claims brough through the Fair Work Commission

 The Fair Work Commission has the discretion to order costs against another party if it is satisfied that a party unreasonably caused the costs to be incurred.